Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Spectral Signatures of Naked Singularities

 \section{Spectral Signatures of Naked Singularities}

-Summarizing the previous section: P0r, P0z, and S0z singular spacetimes, infalling massive particles will generally encounter an inner turning point prior to reaching the singularity on a finite timescale as seen by a distant observer.
-Importantly, this goes beyond proving the existence of a family of outward-going timelike geodesics (which exist by definition for naked singularities), but rather proves that generic infalling timelike geodesics will necessarily exit the near-singularity region, avoiding the singularity altogether.
-This result has significant consequences for the spectral signatures of these spacetimes, set entirely by baryonic physics in the non-singular portion of the spacetime.
+Summarizing the previous section: for P0r, P0z, and S0z singular spacetimes, infalling massive particles will generally encounter an inner turning point prior to reaching the singularity on a finite timescale as seen by a distant observer.
+Importantly, this goes beyond proving the existence of a family of outward-going time-like geodesics (which exist by definition for naked singularities), but rather proves that generic infalling time-like geodesics will necessarily exit the near-singularity region, avoiding the singularity altogether.
+This result has significant consequences for the spectral signatures of these spacetimes, set entirely by baryonic physics in the nonsingular portion of the spacetime.

-We fashion an argument similar to \citet{BLN09_sgra} and \citet{BNK15_m87}, based upon the observed low-efficiency of the accretion flows in \SgrA and \VirA, and constraints at shorter wavelengths on the thermalization of the unradiated kinetic energy.
+We fashion an argument similar to \citet{BLN09_sgra} and \citet{BNK15_m87}, based upon the observed low efficiency of the accretion flows in \SgrA and \VirA, and constraints at shorter wavelengths on the thermalization of the unradiated kinetic energy.
 This is predicated on four underlying assumptions and observations.

 {\bf\em 1.
 The accretion flows on \SgrA and \VirA are radiatively inefficient.} That is, only a small fraction of the liberated gravitational binding energy is radiated during infall.
 For both sources this is both theoretically anticipated and observed.
 For objects with accretion rates below 0.1\% Eddington, Coulomb scattering is insufficient to redistribute energy from the ions, which by virtue of their mass accrue the majority of the gravitational binding energy, and the electrons, responsible for the overwhelming majority of the emission \citep{Narayan:1995,Narayan1998,NarayanMcClintock:2008,Yuan2014}.
-As a result, the vast majority of the kinetic energy of the accreting material is advected towards the central object.
+As a result, the vast majority of the kinetic energy of the accreting material is advected toward the central object.
 In practice, the bolometric luminosity of \SgrA ($\simeq10^{36}~\erg\,\s^{-1}$) and \VirA ($\sim10^{42}~\erg\,\s^{-1}$) are well below estimates of $\dot{M}c^2$ ($\sim3\times10^{38}~\erg\,\s^{-1}$ and $10^{44}~\erg\,\s^{-1}$, respectively), arrived at by Faraday rotation limits and EHT observations.